datacommonsorg/docsite/custom_dc/custom_data.md

 ---
 layout: default
-title: Working with Custom Data
+title: Work with custom data
 nav_order: 3
-parent: Overview
+parent: Custom Data Commons
 ---

+## Work with custom data

 Custom Data Commons provides a simple mechanism to import your own data, but it requires that the data be provided in a specific format and file structure.